-KICC seeks to market Kenya as world MICE destination in South Africa fair
+KICC is seeking to market Kenya as the world Meetings, Incentives and Conference Centre (MICE) in South Africa.